approach0/pya0/README.md

 For other experiments, please refer to the `experiments/arqmath3*` scripts.

 ## The Approach Zero pass
-We recommend to use a docker environment to reproduce our Approach Zero results, since it requires creating a system-wide new user to access our prebuilt indexes owned by a different `uid`.
+We recommend to use a docker environment to reproduce our Approach Zero results since it requires creating a system-wide new user to access our prebuilt indexes owned by a different `uid`.

 Download prebuilt Approach Zero indexes and mount each of them:
 ```sh